 9. Does the indicator have limitations or weaknesses?
 If so, explain.
 Is the indicator a proxy or surrogate?
 Does the source of the data have a bias or agenda?
+No weaknesses.

 10. How will the indicator be used in management decision making and other agency processes?
+Ensuring student success drives many management decisions including recruitment, admissions, academic programming, academic support, facilities, and finance.

-Objective II.3: Increase the institutional statewide graduation rate (defined as a student completing an award within 150% of "normal time" at any public post-secondary institution within the state) from the baseline rate from Fall 2017 cohort baseline level of 55.29% to 56.54% by AY 2028-29.

-Indicator 1: Number of students enrolled at a Four Year University identified in a first-time, full-time, degree-seeking cohort, graduating within 150% of "normal" time of degree completion from the institution of initial enrollment.
+- Objective II.3: Increase the institutional statewide graduation rate (defined as a student completing an award within 150% of "normal time" at any public post-secondary institution within the state) from the baseline rate from Fall 2014 cohort baseline level of 58.7% to 61.0% by AY 2025-26. - Indicator 1: Number of students enrolled at a Four Year University identified in a first-time, full-time, degree-seeking cohort, graduating within 150% of "normal" time of degree completion from the institution of initial enrollment. - 1.
+What is the type of indicator?
 Output, Support